Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

-which coincides up to our best-achieved numerical precision with the critical visibility attainable with noisy preprocessing, see Eq.~\eqref{eq:visibility_np}.
+which coincides up to our best-achieved numerical precision with the critical visibility attainable with noisy preprocessing, see $\crit{V}^\text{n.p.}$ in \eqnref{eq:visibility_np}.
 Hence, as the critical efficiency \eqref{eq:general_bound_AAp_noise} applies to all preprocessing strategies of Alice $p_{A'|A}$, we conjecture that the strategy of noisy preprocessing is the optimal form of defense against the CC attack, when the parties observe the purely noisy correlation and Alice is not utilising the message $M$ sent to Bob.
 Still, note that the numerical optimisation converges to different stochastic matrices leading to the critical visibility \eqref{eq:general_bound_AAp_noise}, suggesting that the optimal preprocessing strategy is then not unique.

-As already noted in Eq.~\eqref{eq:general_bound_AAp_noise}, in contrast to the case of the purely lossy (2,3,3,3)-protocol discussed in the previous section, we do not observe any improvement of the critical visibility \eqref{eq:general_bound_AAp_noise} (lowering its value) by allowing Alice also to perform arbitrary maps $p_{M|A'}$ in Eq.~\eqref{eq:gen_up_bound} and letting $2 \leq |A'|, |M| \leq 4$.
+As already noted in Eq.~\eqref{eq:general_bound_AAp_noise}, in contrast to the case of the purely lossy 2333-protocol discussed in the previous section, we do not observe any improvement of the critical visibility \eqref{eq:general_bound_AAp_noise} (lowering its value) by allowing Alice also to perform arbitrary maps $p_{M|A'}$ in Eq.~\eqref{eq:gen_up_bound} and letting $2 \leq |A'|, |M| \leq 4$.
 Furthermore, allowing only for the map $p_{A|M}$ to be performed by Alice on her `raw' variable $A$, we arrive at the critical visibility

-which coincides up to our best-achieved numerical precision with the critical visibility obtained by performing no preprocessing by Alice, see Eq.~\eqref{eq:v_crit_noprep}.
-We are thus led to the conclusion that for the lossless case of finite visibility, the inclusion of the publicly announced variable $M$ serves no purpose as it cannot lower the attainable critical visibility.
+which coincides up to our best-achieved numerical precision with the critical visibility obtained by performing no preprocessing by Alice, see $\crit{V}^\text{no-prep}$ in Eq.~\eqref{eq:v_crit_noprep}.
+We are thus led to the conclusion that for the lossless case of finite visibility, the inclusion of the publicly announced variable $M$ serves no purpose against the CC attack, as it cannot lower the attainable critical visibility.

-For completeness, let us also cite the results obtained for the (2,2,2,2)-protocol.
-Considering preprocessing strategies in which Alice applies either only $p_{A'|A}$ map in Eq.~\eqref{eq:gen_up_bound} (with $2 \leq |A'| \leq 6$) or in which Allice applies also the $p_{M|A'}$ map in Eq.~\eqref{eq:gen_up_bound} (with $2 \leq |A'|, |M| \leq 4$), we find that the critical visibility coincides with the one obtained with noisy preprocessing in Eq.~\eqref{eq:visibility_np_2222},
+For completeness, let us also cite the results obtained for the 2222-protocol.
+Considering preprocessing strategies in which Alice applies either only $p_{A'|A}$ map in Eq.~\eqref{eq:gen_up_bound} (with $2 \leq |A'| \leq 6$) or in which Alice applies also the $p_{M|A'}$ map in Eq.~\eqref{eq:gen_up_bound} (with $2 \leq |A'|, |M| \leq 4$), we find that the critical visibility coincides with the one obtained with noisy preprocessing---$\crit{V}^\text{n.p.}$ specified below \eqnref{eq:visibility_np}---i.e.:

 again with the optimisation arriving at different optimal stochastic matrices, suggesting that they are not unique.
 Considering preprocessing strategies with only the $p_{A|M}$ map (letting $2 \leq |M| \leq 5$), we find